hankbao/libreboot/docs/gnulinux/encrypted_debian.md

         minute to make sure that the LUKS header is wiped out)
 -   Select encrypted space:
     -   use as: physical volume for LVM
-    -   Choose \'done setting up the partition\'
+    -   Choose 'done setting up the partition'
 -   Configure the logical volume manager:
     -   Keep settings: Yes
 -   Create volume group: